-At the conclusion of its review, the panel makes a recommendation to the Provost's delegate and notifies the respondent of its recommendations.
-If the respondent believes that the recommended sanctions and corrective actions are grossly disproportionate to the violation, the respondent may send a final letter appealing the sanctions to the Provost's delegate, strictly restricted to this one issue, by emailing to vpafa@usc.edu within three working days.
+Opportunity to appeal sanctions.
+After providing its recommendation to the Provost's delegate, the panel also notifies the respondent of its recommendations.
+If the respondent believes that the recommended sanctions and corrective actions are grossly disproportionate to the violation, the respondent may send a final letter appealing the sanctions to the Provost's delegate, strictly restricted to this one issue, by emailing to vpafa@usc.edu within three working days of the panel's notification to the respondent.